Exotic pet: Primates

 It has been estimated that as many as 15,000 primates are kept by private individuals as pets in the United States.
+In the United States, most states restrict monkey ownership, either via bans or strict licensing requirements, but, as of 2016, 13 states do not.

+The European Union, the Netherlands, Bulgaria, Italy, Portugal, Latvia, Lithuania, Estonia and Hungary have bans on the keeping of primates.
+In the United Kingdom, primate ownership is strictly limited via licensing.

-Nine states ban the keeping of non-human primates, but no federal law regulates ownership.
-In 1975, the Center for Disease Control prohibited their import into the US for use as pets.
+In 1975, the Center for Disease Control prohibited the import of primates into the US for use as pets.
 The breeding industry uses descendants of animals imported before 1975.
-Non-human primates of various species, including those listed as endangered, such as cottontop tamarins, baboons, chimpanzees, Diana monkeys, lemurs and gibbons are still available for purchase in the US, although due to captive breeding, this does not affect wild populations.
-For example, chimpanzees are popular in some areas despite their strength, aggression, and wild nature.
-Even in areas where keeping primates as pets is illegal, the exotic pet trade continues to prosper and some people keep chimpanzees as pets mistakenly believing that they will bond with them for life.
-As they grow, so do their strength and aggression; some owners and others interacting with the animals have lost fingers and suffered severe facial damage among other injuries sustained in attacks.
+Non-human primates of various species, including those listed as endangered, such as cottontop tamarins, baboons, chimpanzees, Diana monkeys, lemurs and gibbons can still be found for purchase, largely online.
+Even in areas where keeping primates as pets is illegal, the exotic pet trade continues to prosper and some people keep primates as pets.
+As primates grow, so does their strength and aggression; some owners and others interacting with the animals have lost fingers and suffered severe facial damage among other injuries sustained in attacks.

-Many professionals, including veterinarians, zoologists, humane societies and others, strongly discourage the keeping of primates as pets, as their complex emotional and social needs and other highly specialized requirements may be difficult to meet by the average owner.
+The general consensus among veterinarians, zoologists, primatologists and other experts is that primates do not make suitable pets, as their complex emotional and social needs and other highly specialized requirements are too difficult to meet by the average owner.

 Although the breeding population has been largely isolated from wild populations outside the US, they still have the potential to transmit zoonotic disease.
-There is a considerable risk of monkey B virus from rhesus macaques.
+There is a risk of Herpes B virus from macaques.
 Research workers have died from this disease contracted from non-human primate research subjects.
 Additionally, there is considerable risk to the non-human primate pet through transmission of human disease.
 One such example is herpes simplex virus, which can be deadly to certain smaller monkeys.